FLAMBE: Structural Complexity and Representation Learning of Low Rank MDPs: Main results

 \begin{assum}[Reachability] There exists a constant $\etamin > 0$ such that

 \end{assum}

 The assumption generalizes prior reachability assumptions in block MDPs~\citep{du2019provably, misra2019kinematic}, where the latent variables are referred to as ``latent states.''
 Note that reachability does not eliminate the exploration problem, as a random walk may still visit a latent variable with exponentially small probability.
-However, reachability is a limitation that unfortunately imposes an upper bound on the latent variable dimension $\dlv$, as formalized in the next proposition. \begin{proposition} If MDP $\Mcal$ has rank $d$ and satisfies~\pref{assum:reachability}, then for each $h$, the latent variable dimension of $T_h$ satisfies $\dlv \leq \nicefrac{dK^2}{\etamin^2}$. \end{proposition} Thus, removing the reachability assumption is an important direction for future work.
-Unfortunately, reachability is currently required by existing algorithms even for the simpler block MDP setting, except under very strong oracle assumptions~\citep{feng2020provably}.
-As such, even progress in the context of block MDPs would be quite encouraging.
+However, reachability is a limitation that unfortunately imposes an upper bound on the latent variable dimension $\dlv$, as formalized in the next proposition. \begin{proposition} If MDP $\Mcal$ has rank $d$ and satisfies~\pref{assum:reachability}, then for each $h$, the latent variable dimension of $T_h$ satisfies $\dlv \leq \nicefrac{dK^2}{\etamin^2}$. \end{proposition}